cs2103aug2015-w10-3j/main/Developer Guide.md

 ![add image](doc/images/V0.5/logicDiagram.png)
 > Figure 2: Structure of the Logic Component

 At the heart of the Logic component is the `MainLogic` class that is responsible for executing the user’s commands.
 A `Task` class is also used to represent the tasks to be done.
+A `History` class stores a record of the data state in `DataState` objects after each user action modification.
+There are also several helper classes: `DateTimeHelper`, `Settings`, and `Comparators`.

 ## `MainLogic` Class

-The `MainLogic` class has a public method `process()` for the UI to call and pass the user’s input into. `MainLogic` will then pass the user’s input to the `TaskCommandParser` class to get back the command’s details.
+The `MainLogic` class has a public method `process()` for the UI to call and pass the user’s input into. `MainLogic` will then pass the user’s input to the `CommandParser` class to get back the command’s details.
 Finally, it will execute the command depending on what type of command it is and return the feedback to the UI.
-While executing the command, `MainLogic` makes use of the `TaskStorage` class to do any input/output operation.
+While executing the command, `MainLogic` makes use of the `Storage` class to do any input/output operation.

 ``` java
 public MainLogic() {